bphenriques/scala-example-slack-bot/README.md

 1. Run ngrok: `ngrok http 8080`
 2. Run the app: `./run.sh`
-3. On the slack workspace, update the application to point to the ngrok's URL followed by `/slack/events/`
+3. Review the slash command and the interactivity webhooks in the Slack application.
 4. Enter the Slack's slash command.

 ### Test